 Proving Proval Innocent

 So for the most "Murder Without Conviction" is just your typical made for TV murder mystery with elements you will find in countless other TV movies.
-Take the pretty and pleasant Catherine she finds herself getting the help of the handsome of Det.
+Take the pretty and pleasant Catherine, she finds herself getting help from the handsome Det.
 Brooks who of course takes a liking to her.
 Then there is Mother Joseph who may be a woman of the cloth but is a quirky old coot with a bit of a mischievous streak.
-They are all familiar characters making up a familiar sort of movie where not only do we have a variety of suspects but of course the real murderer tries to prevent Christine from succeeding.
+They are all familiar character types making up a familiar sort of movie where not only do we have a variety of suspects but of course the real murderer trying to prevent Christine from succeeding in solving the old crime.

 That is the ordinary but still entertaining side of "Murder Without Conviction" but then we have the more interesting aspect of the twin savants.
 I say interesting in a loose sense because in truth the importance of them being twin savants is that they are unable to function when kept apart and so when they are united we know they will recall exactly what happened on the day of their mother's murder.
 Unfortunately whilst we have the far fetched but entertaining idea of bringing everyone together who were involved in the twins life 30 years earlier it is a little too obvious as to who the murderer is.